Fall in Love, You False Angels

 Fall in Love, You False Angels (恋せよまやかし天使ども, Koiseyo Mayakashi Tenshi-domo) is a Japanese manga series written and illustrated by Coco Uzuki.
 It began serialization in Kodansha's shōjo manga magazine Dessert in April 2023.
+An anime television series adaptation produced by MAPPA is set to premiere in 2027.

 The series won the 49th Kodansha Manga Award in the shōjo category in 2025.

+Plot

+Otogi Katsura portrays an alter ego at school, being known for her angelic personality.
+However, she is secretly a callous person.
+Her true self is discovered by Toki Ninomae, who has a similar false persona.
+They compete for dominance while falling in love through the romantic comedy story.